openzipkin/zipkin/README.md

 <img src="https://zipkin.io/public/img/web-screenshot.png" alt="Trace view screenshot" />

-The Zipkin UI also presents a Dependency diagram showing how many traced requests went through each application.
+The Zipkin UI also presents a dependency diagram showing how many traced requests went through each application.
 This can be helpful for identifying aggregate behavior including error paths or calls to deprecated services.